redis/ioredis/README.md

 ## Transaction
-Most of the time the transaction commands `multi` & `exec` are used together with pipeline.
+Most of the time, the transaction commands `multi` & `exec` are used together with pipeline.
-Therefore by default when `multi` is called, a `Pipeline` instance is created automatically, so that you can use `multi` just like `pipeline`:
+Therefore, when `multi` is called, a `Pipeline` instance is created automatically by default, so you can use `multi` just like `pipeline`:

 ```javascript
 redis.multi().set('foo', 'bar').get('foo').exec(function (err, results) {